 2.2.2.3.1.
 Client Generates the URL of the Request File

-The Client stores the Request File either locally or remotely.
+The Client stores the Request File either locally or remotely at a URL the server can access.
 This is the Request URI, request_uri.
 Servers MAY cache the contents of the files referenced by request URIs.
 If the contents of the Request File could ever change, the URI SHOULD include the base64url encoded SHA-256 hash of the referenced file contents as the fragment component of the URI.
 If the fragment value used for a URI changes, that signals the server that any cached value for that URI with the old fragment value is no longer valid.

 Note that Clients MAY pre-register request_uri values using the request_uris parameter defined in Section 2 of the OpenID Connect Dynamic Client Registration 1.0 (Sakimura, N., Bradley, J., and M. Jones, “OpenID Connect Dynamic Client Registration 1.0,” May 2013.)
 [OpenID.Registration] specification.
 OPs can require that request_uri values used be pre-registered with the require_request_uri_registration discovery parameter.

 If the Request File includes attribute values, it MUST NOT be revealed to anybody but the Authorization Server.
-As such, the request_uri MUST have appropriate entropy for its lifetime, and MUST be removed after successful authentication or a reasonable timeout.
+As such, the request_uri MUST have appropriate entropy for its lifetime.
+It is RECOMMENDED that it be removed after successful authentication or a reasonable timeout if it is known that it will not be used again unless access control measures are taken.

 The Client then records the Request File either locally or remotely and obtains the Request File URI, request_uri.